apel/rest/doc/user.md

 Providers can publish accounting records to the endpoint:

-.../api/v1/cloud/record
+`.../api/v1/cloud/record`

 To do this, Providers must be running OpenStack or OpenNebula and install the appropriate collectors.
-Links to these can be found at https://indigo-dc.gitbooks.io/indigo-datacloud-releases/content/indigo1/accounting1.html under 'List of Artifacts'.
+Links to these can be found at [List of Artifacts](https://indigo-dc.gitbooks.io/indigo-datacloud-releases/content/indigo1/accounting1.html)

 ### Expected Responses
 * 202: The data has been successfully saved for future loading and summarising.